Tribal Government & News

 Wakeland, 63, will serve his first term on Tribal Council.

-McClary, 47, is the Tribe’s Procurement Department supervisor.
-He will resign that position to serve on Tribal Council.
+McClary, 47, was the Tribe’s Procurement Department supervisor.
+He resigned that position to serve on Tribal Council.
 He previously served on council from 2009-15.

 This year marked the 11th consecutive year of single-digit candidates running for Tribal Council.
 The last time 10 or more candidates threw their proverbial hats in the ring was in 2013.